fennecpixels/FractureOnline/docs/6 Species/Coraxi.md

 share: true
 ---
 # Coraxi
-Coraxi are one of the only native species to Fracture, their species having come to fruition before [The Great Split](The%20Great%20Split.md).
-They were previously an arboreal species before augmentation by [Pakaru](Pakaru), whose influence  made them abundant, until they were driven to near-extinction by [Snow Elves](Snow%20Elf.md) and the other primitive tribes after the Great Split.
-During the [War of Patrons](War%20of%20Patrons.md), Pakaru took [The Chimaera](The%20Chimaera) out of hibernation which led to the restoration of his species thanks to [Airve Snowblood](../1%20Characters/1.1%20Deities/Revai,%20Fracture's%20Ward.md).
-The majority of Coraxi now live near [Boundary's Edge](Boundary's%20Edge) in a symbiotic relationship with [Boundarywalkers](Boundarywalker).
+Coraxi are a native species to Fracture.
+They were once arboreal predators, until their augmentation by [Pakaru](Pakaru) empowered the species enough to settle on the floor, where they helped those displaced by [The Great Split](The%20Great%20Split.md).
+Although they were hunted to extinction by [Snow Elves](Snow%20Elf.md), the Coraxi population saw a restoration effort led by [Airve Snowblood](../1%20Characters/1.1%20Deities/Revai,%20Fracture's%20Ward.md).

+Many Coraxi now live in [Boundary's Edge](Boundary's%20Edge) along with the [Boundarywalkers](Boundarywalker).

 # History
 ## Before the Great Split